ahmadao2214/Sound-Share/README.md

 # L2BEATBOX

-Sound frequency displays from selecting a sample or from "Play" button.
+(Android) Sampling beat-box techniques and displaying sound frequency from selecting sample or from "Play" button.

 ###APIS:
 Android Visualizer by FelixPalmer: